Adetunjii/secrot/readme.md

 ### SECROT
 ___
-Secrot is a contrived example for implementing secrets rotation in consul without having to restart the server.
+A fabricated example of how to implement secrets rotation in Consul without needing to restart the server.
-It uses the hexagonal architecture
+It also effectively decouples application components using the hexagonal design (ports & adapters).dapters) to essentially decouple components in the application.